 Tip: Keep a small basket of ankle socks on hand to offer those girlfriends whose toes haven't seen a pedicure in a while.

 The kitchen nourishes the family both literally and energetically.
 Anything that sustains you is worth protecting.
 It is best if you cannot see into the kitchen from the front door.
 Do something to cover your kitchen doorway.
-Energetically, visible access to the kitchen from the front door gives way to problems with weight, eating disorders, and other nourishment-related health problems.
+Energetically, visible access to the kitchen from the front door gives way to problems with nourishment-related health problems.

 Tip: Use all four fires on your stovetop when cooking.
 Most people (especially singles) tend to use the same jet repeatedly.
 In feng shui, putting all stovetop jets into action energetically balances your body's health.

 4.Shut the Bathroom Door (and Put the Toilet Seat Down)

 Bathrooms are physically and energetically set up to "get rid of" what we no longer need or want.
 We all use the bathroom to wash away dirt and release other bodily things we are too ladylike to mention here.
 But did you know that bathrooms will energetically wash away your finances as well?
 Keeping your toilet seat up and the bathroom door open is the energetic equivalent of saying, "Here, take my money, I don't need it."
 So next time bae heads to the bathroom, tell them to put the lid down because your bank account depends on it.